Contract Writing dashboard showing My Workspace with procurement overview and Procurement AI Copilot with document library and chat interface

 Improved user confidence during compliance-critical workflows

-Established a reusable pattern for validation handling across CW
+Established a reusable validation pattern across CW

 Reflection